Divertimenti for ten winds (Mozart): Divertimento in B♭ major, K 186/159b

 The rather straightforward opening Allegro assai is a Ländler that functions as an Intrada to the rest of the work.
 Originally, Mozart had a different Trio in mind, one written for two oboes and bassoon, but this was crossed out and replaced with another featuring a dialogue between the oboes and the English horns, supported by the bass; the original is available in the NMA.
 The theme of the final Allegro is identical to no. 31 in K 135a (see above).
-Although the explicit indication is missing from the autograph the horns in K 186/159b are corni alti in B [high horns in B-flat].
+Although the explicit indication is missing from the autograph the horns in K 186/159b are corni alti in B [high horns in B♭].

-Divertimento in E-flat major, K 166/159d
+Divertimento in E♭ major, K 166/159d

 The autograph is preserved in the Biblioteka Jagiellońska Kraków and is dated 24 March 1773.
 The work consists of the following five movements: